 High bays are not the only lighting solution that many warehouses should focus on.
 In many cases, alternative options like waist-level lamps along walkways can provide adequate illumination without the cost or waste of a higher array.
 This is something that can only be determined on a case by case basis – warehouses have many different designs, and alternative solutions require creativity as much as anything else.

 The keys to keep in mind are the available technologies and the actual cost of the solution.
+To get the best price on utilities in Edmonton, visit Regional Energy’s website.
 Revisiting the lighting design of the warehouse on a regular basis can help ensure that it’s always functioning in a sensible, affordable, and energy-efficient way.